 Common problems when propagating a ZZ Plant

-Propagating plants won’t always be successful and the same is true with ZZ Plants.
 As these plants are really slow growers, roots and new leaves won’t appear for a month or two.
 This can be quite a long time for problems to develop so it’s important you keep an eye on your cuttings and know what signs to look out for which may suggest a problem.

-Propagating ZZ Plants isn’t the quickest thing in the world and it can take several weeks or even months for there to be any sign of new roots.
+This isn’t the quickest thing in the world and it can take several weeks or even months for there to be any sign of new roots.
 As long as you are changing out the water regularly and keeping the plant in a nice warm environment you should start to see new roots eventually.
 If you want to try and speed up the process you can use rooting gel which encourages quicker growth but it’s not always going to give you the results you are after.

-If you are trying to propagate when the temperatures aren’t super high in your home then this may be the cause of the lack of growth.
+If you are trying to do this when the temperatures aren’t super high in your home then this may be the cause of the lack of growth.
 You can help to speed up root growth by using a heat pad that you place underneath your cuttings.
 This warms up the area and provides an ideal environment for new growth.

 If your ZZ Plant cutting is turning brown and mushy then unfortunately this isn’t a good sign.
 This is usually due to the cutting rotting in stagnant water.
 You want to make sure you are regularly refreshing the water (every other day) so that it doesn’t encourage bacteria.
 We recommend trimming away the mushy parts of the cutting and hoping that it can still recover and grow roots.
 If the leaf is mushy then there isn’t much chance of saving it.

 If the leaves on your cutting are turning yellow then it may be due to too much direct sunlight which has burnt or scorched the leaves.
-Root rot can also be a problem as ZZ Plants really don’t need much water so inspect the roots closely.
+Root rot can also be a problem as these plants really don’t need much water so inspect the roots closely.
 If you have recently moved your cutting from water to potting mix take it out of the pot and see if you can spot a problem with the roots.